 Bill Hurd is a college professor in Southern California.
 He established a class on installing PVs because Hurd recognized that the solar power industry is a growing field, and more jobs are available in the future.
 More jobs is an indication of alternative-energy growth.
 Your kids might consider a career in the field of alternative energy.

-It’s not too hard to see the handwriting on the wall when former President Obama subsidize alternative-energy in government buildings.
+It’s not hard to see the handwriting on the wall when there is subsidize alternative-energy in government buildings.
 You and your kids can peruse career sites of alternative-energy companies like BP Alternative Energy and Alliant Energy.

-They are promoting people to help shape the evolution of the energy industry on this planet.
+They ask people to help shape the evolution of the energy industry on this planet.
 Some job listings I found are a geologist, conversation program engineer, and hydrologist.

-So it appears that Bill Hurd is a smart, calculating professor and knows that solar power is here to stay and our future.
+So it appears that Bill Hurd is a smart, calculating professor, and knows that solar power is here to stay.

 Johnny Depp Solar Energy Plans

 Another way to get your kids interested in solar energy is to mention a celebrity doing his or her part in solar energy.
-Johnny Depp, who started in the Alice and Wonderland movies and Fantastic Beasts: The Crimes of Grindelwald, purchased an island for $3,000,000 with no power lines available to stretch that far to the remote island in the Bahamas.
+Johnny Depp, who starred in the Alice and Wonderland movies and Fantastic Beasts: The Crimes of Grindelwald, purchased an island for $3,000,000 with no power lines available to stretch to the remote island in the Bahamas.
 So, being green-minded, he plans to use solar and hydrogen to power his home on the island.
-Depp's is a better way than using a diesel generator.
+It's a better way than using a diesel generator.